-Alternatively, if you are looking to stay in a hotel and do a formal guided tour under the People to People travel category, then we can recommend some great tour companies.
+Alternatively, if you are looking to stay in a hotel and do a formal guided tour under the People to People travel category, then ViaHero experts can recommend some great tour companies.

 Do choose one of these eleven travel categories eligible for independent travel (we recommend Support for the Cuban People for most trips):

 Do create a detailed itinerary and have it ready to present to US Customs officers, if asked.
-Ask ViaHero travel planners for help with this—they’re experts!
+Ask one of our travel planners for help with this—they’re experts!
 A few hours per day needs to fit under the guidelines for one of the categories.

 Do visit museums, cinemas, theaters, historic sites, nature areas, baseball games, etc. Sightseeing is highly encouraged!